avo-hq/docs.avohq.io/docs/2.0/associations/has_many.md

 # Has Many

-The `HasMany` field is visible, by default, only on the `Show` view.
+By default, the `HasMany` field is visible only on the `Show` view.
 You will see a new panel with the model's associated records below the regular fields panel.

 ```ruby
 field :projects, as: :has_many